spatie/laravel-medialibrary/docs/introduction.md

 weight: 1
 ---

-**V8 is not production ready, a stable version will be released soon**

 This package can associate all sorts of files with Eloquent models.
 It provides a simple, fluent API to work with.

 Here are some quick code examples: